-Because of this expectation, almost all celebrities have done at least one charitable act in their life.
+Because of this expectation, almost all celebrities helping the homeless have done at least one charitable act in their life.
 Many of them made monetary donations.
 While others used their influence to draw attention to the causes they care about.

 From human trafficking to women’s rights, these causes vary widely.
-In this post, we’ll highlight the Hollywood celebrities who staunchly advocate for the homeless.
+In this post, we’ll highlight the Hollywood celebrities who are helping the homeless.

 Jon Bon Jovi

 A rock icon, actor and philanthropist, Jon Bon Jovi was the frontman of Grammy Award-winning rock band Bon Jovi.